SuperOfficeDocs/superoffice-docs/docs/en/ui/blogic/learn/index.md

 [CRMScript][2] is a feature that allows you to automate tasks in or modify the behaviour of SuperOffice.
 Automating tasks and processes will help you to save time and will make you and your colleague more productive.

-## Create extra tables and fields in Service
+## Create extra tables and fields

-By [adding extra tables and fields][1] to SuperOffice Service you can save a variety of information important for your company.
+By [adding extra tables and fields][1] to SuperOffice you can save a variety of information important for your company.
 You can add extra tables and fields to your Requests, Contact cards or Company cards.

 <!-- Referenced links -->
 [1]: ../../../custom-objects/learn/extra-table/index.md